relyd/modbussniffer/readme.md

 - Don't be tempted to add another master to the modbus and query the meter next to the charger.
 - For a more permanent solution, a dedicated ESP32 with Tasmota running modbusmonitor would be a much better option.
 See https://github.com/arendst/Tasmota/discussions/18618
 - If you want to contribute, please help testing the Tasmota variant
-- See the arduino script for a simple ESP8266 modbus to MQTT bridge
+- See the arduino script for a simple (quick and dirty) ESP8266 modbus to MQTT bridge

 Additional information